Xerxes6991/Chemicals-in-Cosmetics/README.md

 ### Data Source

-The dataset used for this analysis is the a CSV file containing sales data for eleven years
+The dataset used for this analysis is a CSV file containing sales data for eleven years
   - [Download Here](https://catalog.data.gov/dataset/chemicals-in-cosmetics-8c29f)